segment-integrations/analytics-swift-live/README.md

 	screen(event) {}

 	/*
-	Reset is called on an edge function when the system is told to reset.
+	Reset is called on an live plugin when the system is told to reset.
 Any user information should be discarded.
 	*/
 	reset() {}

 	/*
-	Flush is called on an edge function when the system is told to send any queued events off to Segment.
+	Flush is called on an live plugin when the system is told to send any queued events off to Segment.
 	*/
 	flush() {}